Reimagining Research; New models of communities leading research

 The NCCPE will share insights arising from their Engaged Futures programme, a movement building programme to imagine visions for how universities engage with society in the future, and work together to realise them.

-The event will consist of an hour long (12.30-1.30) interactive workshop with guest speakers from the field of community research followed by an optional 30 minute facilitated networking opportunity.
+The event on 4 December 2025 will consist of an hour long (12.30-1.30) interactive workshop with guest speakers from the field of community research followed by an optional 30 minute facilitated networking opportunity.
 We hope people will be able to join for the full 90 minutes (until 2pm) but it is possible to come just for the first hour.
 We will compile a list of resources and sharing materials through the event and aim to build a mailing list of interested participants.

 The organisers hope that the event will prompt new collaborations and ways of bringing together conversations around this theme.
 It aims not to be a one off sharing event but the first of a new set of collaborative encounters with people who share a vision for a more community-centred approach to researching our shared future.